flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued working on my assignment.

 **Thoughts**: It's finally crunch time.
-I've got to make sure that _both_ my assignment and capstone project are completed this weekend, to make sure that I stay on track with everything.
+I've got to make sure that _both_ my assignment and capstone project are completed next week, to make sure that I stay on track with everything.
 It's nerve-wracking and challenging, but pretty exciting too.